My Vienna: Otto Wagner’s architectural legacy

 Each “medallion” includes a muse – 18 May 2018 (6D1).

-Neusstiftgasse Miethaus, 1909
+Neustiftgasse Miethaus, 1909

 Nussdorfer Wehr, 1898

-Address: Schemerlbrücke, Wien 20 (Brigittenau).
+Address: Schemerlbrücke, 20th district (Brigittenau).

 Public transport: U-Bahn U4 to Heiligenstadt, then tram D to stop “Nussdorf S”.
 S-Bahn train S40 to Nussdorf.

 Vienna established itself on the banks of the Danube river, but experienced major periods of flooding in low-lying areas over the centuries.
 Civic projects attempted to tame the Danube at large by the 2nd-half of the 19th-century by regulating the river’s flow and prevent flooding.
 Between 1870 and 1875, the Danube was straightened to allow safe improved navigation for shipping, and included an artificial channel called the Donaukanal (Danube Canal).
 Additional river management projects included construction of low dams (weirs) and overflow or control gates (sluices).
 At Nussdorf from 1894 to 1898, Otto Wagner designed and put up a weir and sluice to control the water flow into the Danube Canal.
-Opened in 1898, the Schemerlbrücke bridge hovers over the weir with proud stone lions facing north on one side of the bridge and beautiful light fixtures on the other side.
+Opened in 1898, the Schemerlbrücke bridge hovers over the weir with proud bronze lions facing north on one side of the bridge and beautiful light fixtures on the other side.

-Sluice gatehouse – 19 May 2018 (X70).
+Sluice-control and administration building – 19 May 2018 (X70).

 Facing north from the bridge along the canal, towards the Danube river, flowing left to right.
 Photo on 19 May 2018 (X70).